tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =

 * Calculate and update speed per trackpoint when calculating the track distance.
+* New replacement tags for a live track's infobar: altitude and speed in m/s, km/h and mph.

 = v2.1 =
 Release date: 6 June 2016